|Tax Bracket (Single)||Marginal Tax Rate|

 Minnesota has eight marginal tax brackets, ranging from 5.35% (the lowest Minnesota tax bracket) to 9.85% (the highest Minnesota tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket.

 In Minnesota, different tax brackets are applicable to different filing types.
 Married couples filing their Minnesota income tax return jointly will usually have wider tax brackets than those filing separately or as an individual.

 Our Minnesota tax brackets have been updated for tax year 2014.
 States often adjust their tax brackets on a yearly basis, so make sure you are using the current 2014 tax brackets!

-Your 2014 income tax return is due on April 15th, 2015.
-The IRS and Minnesota are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and Minnesota are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.

 If you would like to file your Minnesota income tax return by mail, you can download 2014 Minnesota tax forms here.